MarcusBloomfield/MarcusBloomfield/README.md

 - `Depths` – An atmospheric Python project exploring the deep ocean in a submarine
 - `MarcusEngine` – A C++ custom game engine for learning and experimentation
 - `PROJECT-ZETA` – A GDScript-powered prototype in the Godot engine
-- `Youtube Video Generator` – An OpenAI Python project generates faceless youtube videos from clips
+- `Youtube Video Generator` – An OpenAI Python project that generates faceless youtube videos from clips

 ---